 Mon–Sat noon–3pm, 6–10.30pm.

-A truly regal dining experience, Summer Palace serves an extensive array of dim sum delicacies, helmed by executive chef Liu Ching Hai, a veteran in the industry with over 20 years of experience.
+Offering a truly regal dining experience, Summer Palace serves an extensive array of dim sum delicacies.
+The restaurant is helmed by executive chef Liu Ching Hai, a veteran in the industry with over 20 years of experience.

 Executive chef Liu aims to provide Cantonese comfort food with the freshest produce, and we recommend sampling the restaurant’s wok-fried jasmine rice with lobsters, scallops and XO sauce.